olegperegudov/computer-vision/cat dogs classifier/README.md

 # Project structure:

-1. working dir with project name.
+- working dir with project name.
 Inside there are:
-- 'checkpoint' folder for trained models (will be created autimatically when you train your 1st model)
+- '**checkpoint**' folder for trained models (will be created autimatically when you train your 1st model)
-- 'data' folder with all the data - images and txt files
+- '**data**' folder with all the data - images and txt files
-- 'input' folder for dataframe.
+- '**input**' folder for dataframe.
 This folder and the dataframe will be created ones you run 'df_preparation.py' from 'src' folder
-- 'notebooks' folder.
+- '**notebooks**' folder.
 It has some extra files used during this project.
 You can still run 'localization_engine.ipynb' and 'classification_engine.ipynb' from it.
 They are almost identical to their '...py' analogs in 'src'.
 This folder is not needed for anything
-- 'src' folder is the main folder to run all the scripts inside. 'src' folder is set as 'cwd' for all the scripts.
+- '**src**' folder is the main folder to run all the scripts inside. 'src' folder is set as 'cwd' for all the scripts.
-- inside 'src' there are the following files:
+- inside '**src**' there are the following files:
-- 'check_bbox_with_transforms.py' - add/change transforms inside, display the result with bbox
+- '**check_bbox_with_transforms**.py' - add/change transforms inside, display the result with bbox
-- 'check_predicted_bbox.py' - used to display a predicted bbox once you have a model.
+- '**check_predicted_bbox**.py' - used to display a predicted bbox once you have a model.
 Will run full pipeline for a single image.
-- 'classification_engine.py' - will train and create classification model/checkpoint to predict class
+- '**classification_engine**.py' - will train and create classification model/checkpoint to predict class
-- 'config.py' - config file with (almost) all the parameters and paths
+- '**config**.py' - config file with (almost) all the parameters and paths
-- 'dataset.py' - custom dataset class
+- '**dataset**.py' - custom dataset class
-- 'df_preparation.py' - this is the 1st script you run.
+- '**df_preparation**.py' - this is the 1st script you run.
 It will 'walk' the 'data' folder and create the dataframe to use later
-- 'localization_engine.py' - will train and create localization model/checkpoint tol predict bboxes
+- '**localization_engine**.py' - will train and create localization model/checkpoint tol predict bboxes
-- 'models.py' - different models I used for training.
+- '**models**.py' - different models I used for training.
 There are quite a few.
-- 'show_picture.py' - simple script to display an image from df using indexing
+- '**show_picture**.py' - simple script to display an image from df using indexing
-- 'transforms.py' - all the transforms for all the engines
+- '**transforms**.py' - all the transforms for all the engines

 # how to run the project: